maximeraafat/BlenderNeRF/README.md

 * Scene movement, motion blur or blurring artefacts, degrade the predicted quality.
 Avoid them if possible.
 * The object should be at least one Blender unit away from the camera : the closer the object is to the camera, the lower you should set `AABB`.
 Keep it as low as possible, as higher values will increase the training time
 * If the predicted quality seems blurry, start with adjusting `AABB`, while keeping it a power of 2
+* Do not adjust the camera focal length during the animation, as Instant NGP only supports a single focal length as input to NeRF

 Unfortunately, NeRF is not capable of predicting transparent pixels for RGBA images : the method predicts for each pixel a color and a density.
 Transparency (e.g., under the form of a transparent background) results in invalid density values, causing the transparent background in your training images to be replaced by a monochrome color.